SoftwareAG/c8y-docs/src/render/guides/concepts/interfacing-devices/overview.html.md

 Related topics can be found in the following sections:

--   [Domain model](/guides/concepts/domain-model) in the Concepts guide, for understanding the data structures exchanged between agents and the Cumulocity core.
+-   [Cumulocity´s domain model](/guides/concepts/domain-model) in the Concepts guide, for understanding the data structures exchanged between agents and the Cumulocity core.
 -   [Device integration](/guides/rest/device-integration) in the Rest Developer`s guide, for understanding in detail how to develop agent software.
 -   [Rest implementation](/guides/reference/rest-implementation) in the Reference guide, for a detailed specification of the interfaces between agents and the Cumulocity core.